benblack769/TigerCompiler/README.md

 ### IR Trees

 All of our ir tree classes come in two flavors: `stm` and `exp`. `exp` produces a value, `stm` does not.
 All of the ir tree classes inherit from `stm` or `exp` which in turn inherit from an `IRTreeNode` class.
+All of the IRtree nodes have a `toStr` class which will print out their sub tree, with each level of the tree getting indented more.
+Here are the types of IR tree nodes, they're mostly the same as the book but classes:

+##### Const
+Inherits from exp.
+Represents a literal word written in assembly as an integer.

+##### Name
+Inherits from exp.
+Represents an assembly label.
+Exacly like `Label` but it is an exp rather than a stm.

+##### Temp
+exp.
+Like a register, but there are infinite of them.

+##### Binop
+exp.
+Does some operation on two exps.
+Types of operations are: PLUS, MINUS, MUL, DIV, AND,  OR, XOR, Left SHIFT, Right SHIFT, Arithemtic Right SHIFT.

+##### Mem
+exp.
+Access or write to memory at the given address.

+##### Call
+exp.
+Call a function at the given label with the given arguments.

+##### Eseq
+exp.
+Two nodes joined together where the left one is a stm and the right is an exp.
+The value of the sequence is the value of the right

+##### Move
+stm.
+Put a value into a temp or into memory

+##### Exp
+stm.
+Points to a node of type exp, but does not return a value.
+If I want to make a node that doesn't do anything, I make a `Exp(Const(0))`

+##### Jump
+stm.
+Go to a label.
+Unlike the book, it does not take a labelist since we will not do dataflow analysis.

+##### CJump
+stm.
+Compare two exps and then jump to one label if the comparision is true and another if it's false.

+##### Seq
+stm.
+Like Eseq, but both nodes are stms

+##### Label
+stm.
+An assembly label, but with no expected value.
+So, you'd use Name before a function, but Label before a procedure.

 ### Translating

 Each class of `ASTNode` has a `translate` function that returns a pointer to an IR tree.
 The main function in `tc.cc` calls the semantic checks on the root node, then calls translate on it.

 ### Symbol tables